-The fact that our local GP's have responsibility for more patients outside the village than inside and the need to visit several branch surgeries on rota (particularly Market Harborough) places an additional travelling time on the GP and has the effect of increasing motor vehicle traffic within Kibworth for patients coming to see their GP.
+vhom 28.7% live within LE8 (again, excluding ignificant further increase in numbers would eir car parking is inadequate with no easy the fact that our local or shave responsibility for more patients outside the village than inside and the need to visit several branch surgeries on rota (particularly Market Harborough) places an additional travelling time on the GP and has the effect of increasing motor vehicle traffic within Kibworth for patients coming to see their GP.

-Quality of care is important to all residents for their health and wellbeing and many residents expressed both in the NP questionnaire and at public events their concerns regarding the inability to access GP's in a timely manner both now and in the future if more houses were built in the villages.
+Quality of care is important to all residents for their health and wellbeing and many residents expressed both in the NP questionnaire and at public events their concerns regarding the inability to access GPs in a timely manner both now and in the future if more houses were built in the villages.
 Some respondents mentioned the lack of medical facilities to the north of the village which results in inaccessibility and an increase in car usage.